exakat/php-dictionary/dictionary.rst

 A registry may be the following things :

 + a design pattern
-+ a central object, which gives access to common objects, such as view, database connexion, cache, configuration, etc.
++ a central object, which gives access to common objects, such as view, database connection, cache, configuration, etc.